davidx/logspray/README.md

 CustomLog "/var/log/apache/access/access.log" combined
 </pre>

-This is better but still requires compression and cleanup on each cluster server.
+This is better however still requires remote log management on each cluster server.
 Not ideal if you want aggregrate log flow transparancy.

 <pre>
 LogLevel debug